Persistent Animal Identification Leveraging Non-Visual Markers: Experiments

 \subsection{Results}

 We comment on the quantitative performance of our approach.
-We also make available a sample of video-clips showing our framework in action at \url{https://github.com/michael-camilleri/TIM}: we comment on these in the \supp (see \sect D).
+We also make available a sample of video-clips showing our framework in action at \repo: we comment on these in the \supp (see \sect D).

-\paragraph{Performance on the test set:} Table \ref{TAB_RESULTS_TEST} shows the results of our model evaluated on the held-out test-set (the number of samples in each case appear in Table \ref{TAB_DATA_SIZE}), where our scheme clearly outperforms all other methods on all metrics.
+\paragraph{Performance on the test set:} Table \ref{TAB_RESULTS_TEST} shows the results of our model and comparative architectures evaluated on the held-out test-set (the number of samples in each case appear in Table \ref{TAB_DATA_SIZE}), where our scheme clearly outperforms all other methods on all metrics apart from \gls{fnr}$_{O}$.
 Table \ref{TAB_COUNT_RESULTS} on the other hand shows the raw counts of the same metrics as Table \ref{TAB_RESULTS_TEST}.
-The overall accuracy is quite high, $~77\%$, especially given the maximum possible recall of the FCOS detector of 0.90 (\sect \ref{S_IMPLEMENTATION}) which is in effect an upper bound.
-The \gls{fpr} seems high, but in reality, the number of hidden samples is only 85 (4\%) when looking at Table \ref{TAB_COUNT_RESULTS} --- indeed, false negatives are a much bigger factor overall.
+Looking first at the left-side of the table, the overall accuracy is quite high at 77\%.
+To get a feel of what this means consider that we are limited by the recall of the detector.
+In fact, the oracle, which represents an upper bound (given the detector), scores 94\%.
+The \gls{fpr} seems high, but in reality, the number of hidden samples (see Table \ref{TAB_COUNT_RESULTS}) is only 85 (4\%).